Production Management System Definition:

 - Bill of material required plan

-- Raising indents to stores
+- Raising indents for stores

 - Material Issuance